Hedera-Lang-Learn/hedera/README.md

 or `redis-server /usr/local/etc/redis.conf` to run it one time.

 1. Install node dependencies run `npm install`
-2. use pyenv virtualenv to create a virtual environment with python 3.7 or higher ([pyenv virtual install instructions here](https://github.com/pyenv/pyenv-virtualenv#installing-with-homebrew-for-macos-users))
+2. use pyenv virtualenv to create a virtual environment with python 3.7 or higher ([pyenv virtual install instructions here](https://github.com/pyenv/pyenv-virtualenv#installing-with-homebrew-for-macos-users)).
+Activate the virtual environment and run the following commands:
 ```
 pip install -r hedera/requirements/local.txt
 createdb hedera